WitchMad/bootcamp-gostack-desafio-2/README.md

-# Bootcamp Challenge 2
+# Bootcamp Challenge 3

-### This challenge is to pratice JWT Token and Yup
+### This challenge is a full CRUD backend

+#### It's a backend of Academy system.

+1. Registry Student's
+2. Plans of Registry CRUD
+3. CheckIns Admnistration
+4. Help Orders to Students get Answer from Admin

 ### Some explanations bellow...